• Individual, Couples, & Family Therapy

 Stage 2 – Treatment Planning

 During this stage, the client’s information is analyzed, and an individualized treatment plan is developed.
-While we specialize in Cognitive Behavioral Therapy, we do not have a one-size-fits-all all approach to treatment.
-Instead, we match our treatment plan to the client’s symptoms, age, personality, and level of motivation.
+While we specialize in Cognitive Behavioral Therapy, we do not have a one-size-fits-all approach to therapy.
+Instead, we match our treatment plan to the client’s age, symptoms, personality, and level of motivation.

 This individualized approach is based on the American Psychiatric Association’s Best Practices Guidelines, which advocate the use of evidence-based therapies.
-For example, anxiety disorders are treated with individual CBT, while ADHD is treated with a combination of individual counseling, academic coaching, and family therapy.
+For example, anxiety disorders are treated with individual CBT, while ADHD is treated with a combination of supportive therapy, academic coaching, and family therapy.

-At the conclusion of the treatment planning stage, the client is informed of all assessment findings, diagnoses (if applicable), and related treatment strategies.
-Only when the client feels understood and is agreeable to the treatment plan, does the process move onto stage 3.
+At the conclusion of the treatment planning stage, the client is informed of all assessment findings, diagnoses (if applicable), and related treatment plans.
+Only when the client feels understood and is in agreement with the treatment plan do we move on to stage 3 of the therapy process.

 Stage 3 – Support, Skills, & Strategies

-During this stage, the client learns numerous tools for regulating negative emotions, breaking unhealthy behavior patterns, and improving relationships.
+During this stage, the client learns numerous tools (see the Emotional Toolkit on our Resources tab) for regulating negative emotions, breaking unhealthy behavior patterns, and improving relationships.

 Stage 4 – Successful Outcomes & Booster Sessions